Global online ESL market size in 2024?

 How to gain teaching English online experience

-Should Australians teach English online with no experience?
+Finally, should Australians teach English online with no experience?

 Even in a digital era with no physical classroom door, opening a site or app to ‘teach’ English requires experience and, more importantly, an understanding of the structures of effective learning to be successful for students …and enjoyable for you.

+While Australians can teach English online without experience, the more that you teach, the easier the process becomes and the more you can offer your students.
 Remember, it can be intimidating to start but you can improve with time.
 Make notes of what works and what doesn’t.
 Do as much training as you can.
 Most importantly, learn by doing.
 Before long, you’ll be on your way!

-Can I teach English online without a degree?
+So, how can I teach English online without a degree?

 If you’re interested in teaching English online but don’t have a university degree you may be concerned that the job is not for you.
 That’s not the case.
+A degree (especially one in an unrelated field) is a helpful, but optional requirement – with only around ≈50% of online English teaching jobs requiring a Bachelor’s degree to apply.

 If you speak English fluently (and are patient and supportive) there are online English teaching roles for you, although you may need to apply for entry-level roles at first and work your way up over time.
 If you choose to teach in a freelance capacity, your sales and marketing skills as well as the reviews and referrals from your students will be an equal factor in your success.